idobe977/whatsapp_bot/README.md

 A WhatsApp bot that conducts dynamic surveys and manages responses using Green API, Airtable and Gemini AI.

+## Security Notice ⚠️

+**IMPORTANT**: Never commit sensitive credentials to Git!
+The following files should be kept secure and not shared:
+- `credentials/service-account.json`
+- `.env`

+## Credentials Setup

+1. **Google Calendar Service Account**:
+   - Create a new service account in Google Cloud Console
+   - Download the JSON key file
+   - Create a `credentials` directory locally: `mkdir credentials`
+   - Save the key as `credentials/service-account.json`
+   - Share your calendar with the service account email
+   - **DO NOT commit this file to Git!**

+2. **Environment Variables**:
+   - Copy `.env.example` to `.env`: `cp .env.example .env`
+   - Fill in your credentials in `.env`
+   - **DO NOT commit `.env` to Git!**

+### For Production Deployment

+For secure deployment (e.g., on Render.com):
+1. **DO NOT** upload credentials files to Git
+2. Instead, use environment variables or secrets management:
+   - For service account: Copy the entire content of `service-account.json` and save it as an environment variable `GOOGLE_SERVICE_ACCOUNT`
+   - The bot will automatically create the credentials file from this environment variable

 ## Features

 - Dynamic survey loading from JSON files